signj117/jubilant-waffle/README.md

 The same Projects for WebSphere (deploy, restart, etc.) available in the Jenkins GUI can also be invoked via HTTP Post using a REST-style API.

+*These examples use the [cURL](https://curl.haxx.se/docs/manpage.html) command to demonstrate use of the Jenkins API.
+If not using cURL, check the documentation for your client / language on how to submit HTTP POST requests that require authentication*

 ## For the impatient

 The command below deploys WebSphere app 'MyWebApp' in folder cm12345 to the WAS855-01UTCell: